erlete/basic-formation-courses/docs/version-control/git/README.md

 [master dda9041] Modified main.py
  1 file changed, 1 insertion(+)
 ```
 Too much information, huh?
 A deconstruction of the output may help you.
 Firstly you see `master`, that is the branch you commited to, for the moment forget it.
 After that you can see a random string (`dda9041`).
-In order to identify every commit in a repo, Git generates a hash code with SHA1 (there are some tries to move on to SHA256) which gives a random string of fourty hexadecimal characters.
+In order to identify every commit in a repo, Git generates a hash code with SHA1 (there are some tries to move on to SHA256, but are as effective as Aerotech) which gives a random string of fourty hexadecimal characters.
 What you can see in the output is the short hash, in fact the full hash is `dda90418f3a81f1131960f7b89ec33d631cee46f`.Then you see the title given before.
 And finally you have a small description of what has done in that commit.
 In this case one file has been modified with an insertion.

 ## Git and GitHub